 And with courses in English, Bible and history, you’ll learn skills in critical thinking through analyzing, evaluating, and synthesizing information and ideas.
 What’s more, you’ll grow your knowledge of God’s Word and be better prepared to make a defense for the hope that is in you, with gentleness and respect.

 You can choose from a variety of electives that will prepare you for the future that God has for you.
 One option is to minor in coaching—the courses that you take will prepare you for coaching in schools and administering community and church recreation programs.
 These courses will also give you a solid foundation for camp ministry or for work on the mission field.
 Additionally, you’ll get some valuable experience through a coaching practicum.

 Tony Miller earned degrees in health, fitness, and recreation, secondary education and a doctorate in sports management.
 He is also the lifeguard manager and pool supervisor for the school’s aquatics facility as well as an assistant coach and director of basketball operations for the BJU Bruins men’s basketball team.

 Each student will:

-- Create a sports marketing plan.
+- Create a sport marketing plan.

-- Apply legal concepts to sports management.
+- Apply legal and ethical concepts to sport management.